ngDevendra/books-to-read/README.md

 * [Learned Optimism: How to Change Your Mind and Your Life](https://www.amazon.in/Learned-Optimism-Change-Your-Vintage/dp/1400078393/ref=sr_1_1?ie=UTF8&qid=1534740430&sr=8-1&keywords=learned+optimism)
 * [Reflection - Swami Vivekanand]()
 * [The Greatness of Saturn]()
+* Rework by Jason Fried, David Heinemeier Hansson
+* Better under pressure by Justin Menkes
+* Grit by Angela Duckworth
+* The hard things about hard things by Ben Horowitz
+* Sapiens by Yuval noah harari
+* Tools of the titans by Tim Ferris
+* The trillion dollar coach by Alan Eagle, Eric Schmidt, and Jonathan Rosenberg
+* A guide to the good life by William Braxton Irvine
+* The subtle art of not giving a f*ck by Mark Mason
+* Radical Candor by Kim Scott
+* How will you measure your life by Clayton Christensen, James Allworth, and Karen Dillon
+* Atomic habits by James Clear
+* Man's search for meaning by Viktor Frankl
+* Skin in the game by  Nassim Nicholas Taleb
+* Direct truth by Kapil
+* High growth handbook by Elad Gil
+* Shoe dog by Phil Knight
+* Love sonnets by Ghalib
+* Chariots of the gods? by Erich von Däniken
+* The fountainhead by Ayn Rand